 Insurers also have a duty to indemnify a claimant for valid damages.
 An insurance company must pay a settlement against a policyholder in full, up to the limits of the policyholder’s coverage or the insurer fails their duty to indemnify.
 If an insurer refuses to defend a policyholder in a covered event, the insurer fails the duty to defend.
 The duty to defend may also apply to claims that do not fully fall within the scope of the policy, but exceptions may apply for policies that explicitly include the costs of defending a policyholder in calculating the coverage limits of the policy.

 Finally, insurers have a duty to settle all claims in a reasonable manner.
 This means providing coverage within the scope of the policy for a claim that meets the criteria set forth in that policy for coverage.
 In some cases, filing a lawsuit may be in the best interests of an insured party because a lawsuit would likely result in more compensation than an insurance claim would provide.
 An insurer would breach the duty to settle reasonably if they refuse a settlement in the hope of lowering their liability in a trial.

 You Have the Right to Sue for Bad Faith

-Insurance bad faith may fall under tort law or breach of contract law, depending on the specific actions an insurer takes in bad faith.
+Insurance bad faith may fall under tort law, breach of contract law or both, depending on the specific actions an insurer takes in bad faith.
 For example, attempting to hide portions of a policy or additional coverage available to a claimant may be a breach of contract, while deliberate interference with a valid claim or fraud may constitute a tort.